yubinkarki/Portfolio/README.md

 - `git push -u origin <new branch>`

 ## Note
-> This repository is no longer is use as the deployment for the portfolio is being managed with Vercel via the private source code repo.
+> This repository is no longer in use as the deployment for the portfolio is being managed by Vercel via the private source code repo.